WHAT DOES AN ENGINEERING AND MAINTENANCE MANAGER DO?

 - Engineering and Product Quality: Ensure engineering activities enhance product quality, plant performance, and business objectives.

-- Maintenance Team Management: Oversee Maintenance team including labor allocation and budgeting.
+- Maintenance Team Management: Oversee the Maintenance team, including labor allocation and budgeting.

 - Health, Safety, and Environmental Compliance: Ensure adherence to employee health and safety, product safety, and the protection of the environment.